igalbo/chainwire/README.md

 As well as a MongoDB Atlas database and a remote json file with rates data (currency api required a paid subscription).

-When date ranges are selected, the app fetched the requested dates and pairs from the backend server.
+When date ranges are selected, the app fetches the requested dates and pairs from the backend server.

 The backend checks if the exact ranges already exist in the MongoDB database.
 - If they do, it returns it to the app and a chart is drawn.